-In the next section, I’d like to share an exercise so you can “feel” what I’m talking about.
+In the next section, I’d like to share an easy sound healing exercise so you can “feel” what I’m talking about.
 It’s something I call “Brain Humming”.

 Now, for some people, even the thought of vocalizing in a way other than speaking can be an uncomfortable idea.

-Early on in my life, I experienced similar discomfort and want to encourage you to at least give the methods in this book a chance to work by trying them out — at least five times — before deciding whether they are for you or not.
+Early on in my life, I experienced similar discomfort and want to encourage you to at least give this method a chance to work by trying it out at least five times before deciding whether they are for you or not.

-Before performing any exercises in this book, please consult with your doctor to make sure that you are healthy enough to do them.
+Before performing any exercises, please consult with your doctor to make sure that you are healthy enough to do them.